anatilla/dep-jaeger/README.md

 Software's core is written in Prolog, while the GUI is implemented in Java.

-This project was developed in the context of the Artificial Intelligence course (taught by <a href="http://lacam.di.uniba.it:8000/people/FlorianaEsposito.html"/>F. Esposito</a> and <a href="http://lacam.di.uniba.it:8000/~ferilli/ufficiale/ferilli.html"/>S. Ferilli</a>), MSc in Computer Science, Università degli Studi di Bari 'Aldo Moro'.
+This project was developed in the context of the Artificial Intelligence course (taught by <a href="http://lacam.di.uniba.it:8000/people/FlorianaEsposito.html">F. Esposito</a> and <a href="http://lacam.di.uniba.it:8000/~ferilli/ufficiale/ferilli.html">S. Ferilli</a>), MSc in Computer Science, Università degli Studi di Bari 'Aldo Moro'.

-Currently, dep-jaeger is able to run only on YAP.
-Future releases will aim to make it runnable on other Prolog interpreters.
+dep-jaeger is able to run only on YAP.

 Further info are available in the documentation (Italian Only).